Crawl budget prediction for enhanced SEO with the OnCrawl plugin¶

 Aggregations: edit the JSON object to define your own aggregations: write one or several OQL (OnCrawl Query Language) queries into the array of aggregate queries.
 OQL language for aggregations is described here

 URL export: edit JSON object writing your own OQL query to filter the output URL list.
-OQL language for URL export is described here
+OQL language for URL export is described in the API reference

 Using machine learning and data science to predict crawl budget¶

 Google daily sets up the amount of resources dedicated to crawl your website.
 This is what is called “Crawl Budget”.
 The mission of any SEO team is to drive Google’s crawl budget to the pages that matter.
 This article aims at explaining the method to predict your crawl budget and we’ll be sharing the full project with a zip file.
 Different use cases can be addressed:

 Monitor your crawl budget by category or subcategory to detect SEO issues

 Detect the best new products for the next few weeks (It could be interesting to highlight these products)

 Monitor your crawl budget based on different Google bots to focus on the right technologies

 Step 1: Get your logs with our plugin previously installed¶

 Step 2: Install the Forecast Plugin¶